First-year Bobcats have helped Ohio to four straight wins

-A veteran of the college game for nearly a quarter century, Jesse Williams begins his first year with the Ohio football program as the team's defensive line coach.
+A veteran of the college game for nearly a quarter century, Jesse Williams begins his fifth year with the Ohio football program as the team’s defensive line coach.

-Williams in Athens after spending three years at New Mexico State University.
+Williams came to Athens after spending three years at New Mexico State University.

 During his second year at New Mexico State in 2010, Williams oversaw a defensive line that accounted for 213 tackles, seven sacks, 21 tackles for a loss, three forced fumbles and two fumble recoveries.

 In 2009, Williams helped the defensive line account for 12 of the team’s 21 sacks on the season.
 He coached defensive linemen Donte Savage and Pierre Fils to outstanding seasons.
 Fils tallied a team-high seven sacks on the season, the most by an Aggie player since 1992.
 Fils was also ranked No. 4 in the conference in sacks per game.
 Savage was second on the team in sacks with six, ranking No. 6 in the league in tackles for a loss.

 Prior to making the move to Las Cruces, Williams spent one year at Nebraska-Kearney as its defensive line coach.